 Employment in the downstream value-added sector

 The decline in oil prices that took place in late 2014 had a significant impact on the upstream energy industry employment, and also likely had an impact on some industries that make up the downstream energy sector.
-Overall employment in the downstream sector declined from 15,100 in 2014 to 12,900 in 2015 (a 15% decline), and then further to 10,900 in 2016 (another 15% year over year decline).
-However, the overall decline was driven by the decline in chemical manufacturing employment, which indicates that the impact of lower oil prices on the downstream industry has not been the same for all components of the downstream industry.
+Overall employment in the downstream sector declined from 15,100 in 2014 to 12,900 in 2015 (a 15% decline), and then further to 10,900 in 2016 (another 15% year over year decline) before increasing by 29% in 2017 to 14,100.

 Figure 2.
 Employment in the downstream sector